top of page

 Christian Bernhard von Tauchnitz, founder of Bernhard Tauchnitz publishers, Leipzig, Trollope's primary European publisher.

-Richard Bentley (Charles Baugniet lithograph,1884, attributed), Trollope's and Fanny Trollope's publisher.
+Richard Bentley (by Charles Baugniet, lithograph,1884), Trollope's and Fanny Trollope's publisher.
+Attributed.

-William Blackwood III, head of publisher Blackwood & Sons after 1879, close friend of Trollope.
+William Blackwood III, head of publisher Blackwood & Sons after 1879 and friend of Trollope.

-George Eliot (Mary Ann Evans) (Sir Frederic William Burton chalk sketch, 1865, attributed), author and close friend of Trollope.
+George Eliot (Mary Ann Evans) (by Sir Frederic William Burton, chalk sketch, 1865), author and close friend of Trollope.
+Attributed.

 Thomas Hay Sweet (THS) Escott, author and editor of The Fortnightly Review, friend of Trollope and his first biographer, circa 1914.